By

 it privately without anyone knowing the selling price.”

-“You still haven’t made an offer,” Haran said, exasperated.
+“You still haven’t made an offer,” Haran

 “Okay, but keep it secret.
 I’m offering one million and one hundred